antwankakki/Flint/README.md

-  vagrant provision # install all that's necessary for the build to succeed vagrant ssh make # build a debug version of the code make run # or make analyze to run the build against Valgrind for memory leak checks
+  vagrant provision # install all that's necessary for the build to succeed vagrant ssh make # build a debug version of the code make run # or 'make analyze' to run the build against Valgrind for memory leak checks
 ```

 ## Contributing